AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 Use the [ACA graduate profile page](https://austincodingacademy.com/hire/) as your guide.
 Your mission is to gather all the materials needed to complete your own ACA profile:

-✅ Contact info - email, location, phone number (optional) ✅ Headshot
+✅ Contact info - email, location, phone number (optional)<br/>
+✅ Headshot<br/>
-✅ [Gravatar](https://en.gravatar.com/) - profile photo that follows you from site to site appearing beside your name when you do things like comment or post on a blog
+✅ [Gravatar](https://en.gravatar.com/) - profile photo that follows you from site to site appearing beside your name when you do things like comment or post on a blog<br/>
-✅ Byline - a brief statement that describes your career objectives ✅ LinkedIn profile
+✅ Byline - a brief statement that describes your career objectives<br/>
+✅ LinkedIn profile<br/>
-✅ Github account
+✅ Github account<br/>
-✅ Work experience
+✅ Work experience<br/>
-✅ Education
+✅ Education<br/>
-✅ List of skills/technologies
+✅ List of skills/technologies<br/>
-✅ Personal website (optional)
-✅ Portfolio project(s) - links to 1-3 hosted projects
+✅ Portfolio project(s) - links to 1-3 hosted projects<br/>
+✅ Personal website (optional)<br/>

 **Important Reminder:** This process is iterative!
 Don't get hung up on making everything perfect.
 Focus on creating a high quality **first version** of everything on the Online Presence Checklist.
 You can always update and revise your materials throughout the job search process!